Cahill Works Tiny Homes

 Interior Doors

-We exclusively employ pocket style hanging mechanisms for our interior doors, preferring them over barn or hinged door systems.
-Pocket doors offer superior space utilization compared to hinged doors, and barn doors tend to offer minimal sound or light containment as they do not align flush with the wall when closed.
-Moreover, barn doors occupy valuable wall space when open.
-While other value-focused home builders commonly opt for cheaper hollow core doors with quicker installation using hinged or barn-style hanging methods, our commitment lies in maximizing both functionality and aesthetic appeal through the deliberate selection of pocket-style door systems.
+We exclusively employ pocket-style hanging mechanisms for our interior doors, preferring them over barn or hinged door systems.
+Pocket doors offer superior space utilization compared to hinged doors, which require a significant swing radius.
+While barn doors are a popular trend, they offer minimal sound or light containment because they do not align flush with the wall when closed.
+Moreover, barn doors occupy valuable wall space that could otherwise be used for furniture or storage.
+While other builders commonly opt for cheaper hollow core doors with quicker installation using hinged or barn-style methods, we prioritize functionality and longevity through the deliberate selection of solid core, pocket-style systems.

 Interior Walls

-In all our tiny houses at Cahill Works, our utmost priority is to use natural materials with minimal to zero VOCs.
-Just like our walls, countertops, and built-ins, we believe that the use of real wood creates an unparalleled living environment.
-Flooring is no exception to this principle, which is why we utilize engineered Maple plank flooring as our standard option.
-In contrast, many other tiny houses opt for Luxury Vinyl Plank (LVP) flooring, which is notorious for being the least eco-friendly choice.
-LVP releases harmful volatile organic compounds into the living space for years, resulting in both an unpleasant chemical odor and a physically toxic environment.
-We take pride in excluding this detrimental product from our tiny homes, as it is not the right choice for those who value a healthy and natural living environment.
+In contrast, many other tiny houses opt for Luxury Vinyl Plank (LVP) flooring, which is notorious for being the least eco-friendly choice available.
+LVP releases harmful volatile organic compounds into the living space for years.
+This results in both an unpleasant chemical odor and a physically toxic environment.
+We take pride in excluding these detrimental products from our tiny homes.
+It is simply not the right choice for those who value a healthy, natural, and high-quality living environment.

 Outlets